View Document

 3. Health & Safety Representatives

-(18) The Investigation Team will collect evidence relevant to the incident.
-This may include:
+(21) The Investigation Team will collect evidence relevant to the incident, this may include physical evidence such as:

 1. Photographs and or videos

-(19) The Investigation Team will conduct interviews with both direct and indirect witnesses.
+(22) The Investigation Team will conduct interviews with both direct and indirect witnesses:

 1. Interviews will remain confidential